-Business writers provide clear, concise, and informative pieces for internal and external audiences.
-They may develop material for magazines and trade journals, newspapers, online publications, company newsletters, radio and television broadcasts, motion pictures, and advertisements.
+- Business writers create clear, concise, and informative pieces for internal and external audiences.
+They may develop material for magazines and trade journals, newspapers, online publications, company newsletters, radio and television broadcasts, motion pictures and advertisements.

-Technical writers develop scientific or technical materials, such as scientific and medical reports, equipment manuals, catalogs, appendices, operating and maintenance instructions, or project proposals.
-They may assist in layout work and oversee preparation of illustrations, photographs, diagrams, and charts.
-These are often the highest-paid and most plentiful writing jobs, but many require additional scientific or technical knowledge.
+- Technical writers develop scientific or technical materials, such as scientific and medical reports, equipment manuals, catalogs, appendices, operating and maintenance instructions, or project proposals.
+They may assist in layout work and oversee the creation of illustrations, photographs, diagrams and charts.

-Degree Programs in Business, Creative & Technical Writing
+Types of Business, Creative, & Technical Writing Degrees

 A college degree is generally required for a position as a writer or editor.
 Although some employers look for a broad liberal arts background, most prefer to hire people with degrees in writing, communications, or English.
 For those who specialize in a particular area, such as fashion, business, or law, additional background in the chosen field is expected.
 Knowledge of a second language is helpful for some positions.